How do I choose the best pension provider?

 - Employer annual management charge of 0.55% for companies with more than 10 employees or 0.65% for companies with fewer than 10 employees.

-There are multiple auto-enrolment/workplace pensions schemes and varying cost structures, so it’s important to research and find one that’s a good fit for your business and employees.
+There are multiple auto-enrolment/workplace pensions schemes and varying cost structures, so it’s important to research and find the best pension provider UK for your business and employees.

 What support is available and how much might you need?